-This cheesecake is a really easy recipe to throw together and it doesn’t require any baking – you just need to make it a couple of hours in advance so it has time to set in the fridge.
+This no bake cheesecake is a really easy recipe to throw together.
+There’s no baking needed.
+Just be sure to make it a couple of hours in advance so it has time to set in the fridge.

 It’s a great dessert to make in advance as it needs to set in the fridge anyway so you may as well get all the work done the day before or in the morning ready to serve in the evening.

-Here’s how to make no-bake passionfruit cheesecake with sweet chilli and ginger:
+How to make no-bake passionfruit cheesecake with sweet chilli and ginger

 No bake passionfruit cheesecake with chilli and ginger